There is only one way to eat an elephant.

 "Great!
 I love this place."
 She beamed.

 We all feel overwhelmed sometimes.
 The key is to identify the specific stressors, find someone who can help us formulate a strategy...then attack each one in succession.
-One bite at a time.

 Once we organize our busy lives, we feel better.
 We see the world through clearer eyes, and it's a pretty great world.